kumu/docs/overview/dashboard.md

 ![dashboard](/images/dashboard.png)

+When you're logged in, you can always find your dashboard at [https://kumu.io/dashboard](https://kumu.io/dashboard).

 In the top left corner of your dashboard, you'll see a few helpful links:

 - [Kumu](https://kumu.io/) links to Kumu's homepage